Wheel Chair Quilts of Thanks

 Penny Ten Pas is the chairperson for this project

-This year we are accepting lap quilts which are used for wheelchairs of sizes 32-42” wide by 36-42” long.
-We are also accepting bed topping quilts, which can be from 42” X 54” to 50” X 80” and anywhere in between.
 The larger quilts will be used by nursing homes as a welcoming quilt and will be used on top of their bed for decoration, and to cover them when they take a nap during the day, or for additional warmth when resting or sleeping.

 Quilt inspiration can be found at https://maryquilts.com/ the bottom right column lists hundreds of block and quilt patterns.
 Consider finding a block(s) you haven’t pieced before and put together in a sampler quilt.
-You may add borders and sashing to the quilts in order to make the recommended sizes.
+You may add borders and sashing to the quilts in order to reach the recommended sizes.
 The charity quilts are a perfect way for you to improve your skills in piecing accuracy, binding and quilting.
-Please, refrain from using embellishments that can easily fall off during heavy use or washing/drying.

 Many people are using flannel for the batting as well as for the backing.
 There are people that just want something to cover them, and some that are using for warmth.